-Call Oboy Siki to order - Ga Chief pleads with Otumfuo Osei Tutu II
+Call Oboy Siki to order - Ga chief pleads with Otumfuo Osei Tutu II

 Dada Santos popularly known as Oboy Siki in an interview with Ola Michael on Neat FM explained why he didn't learn the Ga language.
 According to him, it was a conscious decision.

 "I don't like the Ga language...
-I have stayed here for so many years, Kokomlemle..It's been 20years," he said on the radio station.
+I have stayed here for so many years, Kokomlemle..It's been 20years," he said while adding some comments the Wulumo deems unfortunate.

 However, reacting to this, Wulumo in an interview with Kofi Adoma Nwawani said, when such comments by the veteran actor, Oboy Siki is not condemned by Otumfuo Osei Tutu II and Akans, it breeds ethnocentric conflict in the country.